bespoke-silicon-group/kremlin/README.md

 * scons
 * The C++ Boost Library (1.42 or above)

+Kremlin has been tested on Mac OS X (10.8 and above) and RHEL 7 but should work well on any modern Linux distribution.

 To get started clone the kremlin repository and simply run `make` inside the `kremlin` directory.
 This will take some time as it has to compile LLVM.